-These innovative hotel design trends will wow guests and give you a competitive edge
+These innovative hotel design trends will wow hospitality guests

 Hotel guests today are not easy to please.
 Their expectations are high.
 Their appetites, eclectic.
 And their fingers are ever-busy, hammering on smartphones, sharing every experience—especially unpleasant and disappointing ones—with anyone that will listen.